Sep 1.jpg

 Maybe dreams DO come true?

 Martins Bank’s staff recruitment leaflet “Peter Jackson works at Martins” tells of the excitement ahead for young men who want to make it to the top in banking.
-Apparently, the young man featured in the leaflet has fast-tracked his way to being a branch manager by his early thirties, and enjoys a salary of £2,400 (around £47,000 in today’s money).
+Apparently, the young man featured in the leaflet has fast-tracked his way to being a branch manager by his early thirties, and enjoys a salary of Ł2,400 (around Ł47,000 in today’s money).
 As if to underline the truth of it all, the Bank promotes Mr J H W Pepper to the role of Manager at the tender age of 29.
 Having joined the bank in the North East at 17, Mr Pepper works in ten different branches and departments in the North East, before moving to South West District Office in 1964.

-Image and Text © Reach PLC and Find my Past created
+Image and Text © Reach PLC and Find my Past created courtesy of THE BRITISH LIBRARY BOARD.

-Image and Text reproduced with kind
+Image and Text reproduced with kind permission of The British Newspaper Archive

 Three years later he has his own branch, and three years after that, Barclays will promote him to Assistant Manager at Bristol Corn Street - a very large branch, and a job with great responsibility.
 According to this article dated 16 November 1967 from the Coventry Evening Telegraph, it is believed that Mr Pepper might even be the youngest bank manager in Britain!
 Perhaps this is another example of a Martins Bank FIRST